BluestormDNA/Kocoboy/README.md

 Yes you can, but you shouldn't.
 There are a lot of other more capable emulators out there.
 This is just a personal project to play with Kotlin Multiplatform / Compose Multiplatform

-- Why are you using Compose Multiplatform 1.8.0 alphas.

-This is an experimental project, also TextAutoSize is only available there.

-- Why are you using Compose Multiplatform 1.8.0-alpha2 instead of alpha3?

-Even thought they fixed things like shadow inconsistencies per platform, the AndroidX dependencies are bumped to Compose 1.8.0-beta1 and that breaks TextAutoSize in animated custom layouts.

 - Why are the previews of composables on androidMain instead of commonMain?